Files

 Add a FeatureReader transformer to the canvas and connect it to the CoordinateSystemSetter.
 In the parameters, set the Format to Landsat-8 on AWS, then click on Parameters.

 Back in the Landsat-8 on AWS Feature Reader parameters, click on the ellipsis for Feature Types to Read and select Preview_Large.
 This will return a preview of the Landsat image with all of the bands.
 After you have found the image you wish you use, you can add additional bands of interest.
-Next, set the Spatial Filter to Bounding Boxes OGC - Interset, this will use the box we created with the coordinates to filter out the Landsat images from AWS.
+Next, set the Spatial Filter to Bounding Boxes OGC - Intersection; this will use the box we created with the coordinates to filter out the Landsat images from AWS.

 4. Run the Workspace

-This particular workspace run returned four Landsat images, highlight the one of interest, then in the Feature Information Window copy the fme_basename.
+This particular workspace run returned four Landsat images, highlight the one of interest, then in the Feature Information Window, copy the fme_basename.

 5. Test for fme_basename

 Add a Tester to the canvas and connect it to the Preview_Large output port on the FeatureReader.
-In the parameters create the test:
+In the parameters, create the test: fme_basename = <landsat file name>

-Now continue your workspace however you wish using the selected Landsat image.
+Now, continue your workspace however you wish using the selected Landsat image.